alefore/weblog/software-correctness.md

 ### Observability Tools

 It pays off to invest in observability tools, that make it easy to inspect the state of the system and to understand why an unexpected behavior occurs.
-Among these tools I include:

-* Generate good logs during the regular execution.
-When errors that can't be easily reproduced occur, those logs may immediately point to the culprit.

-* Logic to dump state.

-* Adequate monitoring.
-For complicated systems, it pays tremendously to have separate systems constantly monitoring different operational parameters.
-These would keep track of both:

-  * General parameters, such as memory or CPU used over time, number of threads by state, etc..

-  * Application specific parameters, tracking operations or state in the semantics of the business logic.
+The goal is to increase the number of questions we can ask of the behavior of the system.

 Of course, these techniques are only useful to the extent that good systems are available to analyze the information they provide.
 A giant log is useless if we